KevinfromHP/KevinsAdditionalItems/ModMeta/README.md

 * Primordial Flesh - Lunar
 	* Heal based on your current velocity (Hooray for Loader).
 	* Cannot heal from any other means.
-	* Also, other vanilla regen items do not affect the regeneration, e.g. Meat, Slug, or Acrid's Melee.
+	* The only other items that affect the regen by any means are Titanic Knurl and Radiant Pearl.
 * Imp Extract - Equipment
 	* Transform into an Imp Overlord and wreak havoc for a period of time.
 	* *Primary Skill* - Void Spikes